danielg00/danielg00.github.io/_posts/2018-06-03-Extrapolative-Powers-of-Neural-Networks.md

 ---

-# Introduction
+## Introduction

 (*I'll upload and link the code in Github once I clean it up.
 It might take a while though.*)

 Extrapolation is an integral part of intelligence.

 Vaguely, the two main components of extrapolation are the identification of sub-symbols and the logical synthesis of such sub-symbols into a desired output/label by learning how these sub-symbols interact.
 	Softmax neural networks seem to pass through this regime in a translucent manner.
 The main body of a N.N. 'kinda' identifies symbols and logits/softmax function 'kinda' synthesize these symbols - albeit, not well and tend to require large amounts of homogeneous data.

 In this blog post I conduct various rudimentary experiments to test the extrapolative abilities of neural networks.
-It turns out that perhaps typical models do not have the necessary a priori knowledge to logically infer about data.
-This a priori knowledge is that from certain features arise others features.
-It is a model's goal to recognize this and synthesis these sequences of features given past knowledge.
+The result of the experiments seem to point to towards the composition of softmax NNs lacking the necessary characteristics to preform rudimentary extrapolation.

-In this sense, neural networks seems specious and only fit for interpolating.
+Neural networks seems specious and only suitable for interpolating.
 One can think of it as analogous to Monte Carlo methods: it merely estimates using samples from a distribution and interpolates between points.
-Ultimately this seems unfeasible unless we can sample from some aseptic distribution of pure logic.

-Drawing form a physical analogy; if one we trying to derive the shape of bowl, neural networks rain water on it and where each drop collides with something.
-Humans on the other hand would innovate a shape that matches the criteria of what bowl does.
-> SPEAK HERE ABOUT GOAL OF ELUCIADATING FEATURE SYNTHESIS WITH CREATED DATASETS
+I will speak more on these ideas when we gain more context with the experiments.

+___

-# Experiments
+## Experiments

-#### Data
+##### Data
 For this experiment I created a two modified version of the MNIST dataset.
-A single instance of the new dataset consist of two main objects/attributes that make up the image.
+A single image of the new dataset will consist of two main objects/attributes that make up the image.

 ![]({{site.url}}/assets/color_digits_50p.jpg)

 This is the modfied dataset for the first experiement.
-As you can see it features two mains datums-the color of the digit and the digit itself.
+As you can see it features two main attributes -the color of the digit and the digit itself.

-Throughout the rest of the blog post I'll denote the feature of digits as *datum type 1* and the other datum as *datum type 2*.
-Here datum type 2 is the color of the digits.
+Throughout the rest of the blog post I'll denote the digits as *datum type 1* and the other types as *datum type 2*.
+Here datum type 2 would be the color of the digits.

 ![]({{site.url}}/assets/cross_squares_50p.jpg)